brunierterry/forex-exercise/forex-mtl/README.md

 Then I implemented the naive caching strategy that update all the cache directly on a request on proxy, when the cache is outdated, in a blocking way.
 Next steps will be to add test and improve caching logic to be non-blocking.

 I also introduced and implemented new concepts (as traits and objects) in the code base, such as `CurrenciesPairDirection`, `Freshness` and `TransitiveExchangeRate`, to decompose the calculations in small steps and improve long term readability.

+## Step 4 Improvements - Logs, Tests

+Now the Proxy service works, let's improve reliability and maintainability.

+I added proper logs management with existing dependency.
+I also removed some unused dependencies.
+They always can be re-added later if needed, thanks to commits' history.

+Usually I prefer working using T&TDD principe, i.e. "Types and Tests Driven Development".
+However, as I was quite busy, I choose to drive my development by types only as I had a clear idea of the design to implement, and it appeared relatively complex (even though I'm a newcomer to cats).

+Let's add some basic tests now to ensure the correct behavior of the key parts of the code.
+I created tests for `TransitiveExchangeRate` logic as it's the most sensible logic in the proxy service.
+I also started to add tests for other domain classes such as `Timestamp`.

+I also performed some refactoring to improve readability.